Nonlinear Weak Lensing reconstruction for Galaxy Clusters: Numerical Tests

 To quantify the accuracy of the reconstructed convergence maps, we define a normalized residual metric

 where $\kappa_{\rm rec}$ and $\kappa_{\rm true}$ denote the reconstructed and true convergence, and $\sigma_\kappa$ is the standard deviation calculated from true convergence field.

 We evaluate the reconstruction accuracy in the unmasked region where $g(\boldsymbol{\theta}) < g_{\rm th}$.
-Since the Fourier transform assumes periodic boundary condition, padding is applied to the data, which introduces discontinuities that cause edge artifacts in KS-based methods.
+Since the Fourier transform assumes periodic boundary condition, the $256 \times 256$ field is zero-padded to $512 \times 512$.
+This padding introduces discontinuities that cause edge artifacts in iterative KS methods.
 We therefore exclude 32 pixels from each side along both spatial directions, leaving a central $192 \times 192$ grid for computing summary statistics.
 This region is shown as the blue dashed box in Fig.~\ref{fig:kappa_toy} and Fig.~\ref{fig:kappa_abell} , where the mean residual $\langle \sigma \rangle$ is computed to quantify the reconstruction accuracy.